• Skip to primary navigation

 Cucumber brings a nice crisp texture and the flavor goes so nicely with the herbs.

-I prefer the texture and flavor of a prepared savory or cutlet-style tofu for these rather than the plain blocks.
-If you can't find one, use a well drained extra-firm or super-firm block.
+Tofu helps make these fillings while providing protein and other nutrients.
+I prefer the texture and flavor of a prepared savory or cutlet-style tofu for these rather than plain tofu blocks.
+If you can't find prepared at your grocer's, use a well drained extra-firm or super-firm block.
+Bake in a 400 F oven for 20 minutes or an air fryer for 10 minutes.
 Don't want the tofu?
 Although the tofu does bring satiety and texture, these are delicious without tofu, too.

 Small green peppers like padron or shishito add a lot of flavor.
 Jalapeño could also work.
 Whichever you use, be sure to remove the seeds if you don't want it hot!